 The music and sound effects are high quality too and enhance the overall experience.
 You would be surprised how strong the effect of that stressful combat-music is.

 Clearly Aspyr knows how to handle first-person shooters.
 They did a great job with Borderlands 2 and here they did it again with BioShock Infinite for macOS.
 I never encountered one single bug while playing this game and ran smoothly all the time, even during sequences packed with bad guys and explosions.
-Infinite was truly optimized to thrive on the Mac, offering high frames per second (even while recording gameplay with every setting maxed out).
+Infinite was truly optimized, offering high frames per second (even while recording gameplay with every setting maxed out).

 Compared to Borderlands 2 (which was a good port), BioShock Infinite is hands down better, offering better performance and more frames per second.
 This is Aspyr's finest port to date and I can only be grateful they did it on such an awesome game.

 Minimum system requirements: